The Full Competitor PPC Analysis Guide: + 5 Top Tools in 2025

 Here’s what to include in your multi-platform paid search analysis:

-- Platform-specific strategy: Look for differences in creative, format, and CTA by platform.
+• Platform-specific strategy: Note differences in creative, format, and call-to-action (CTA).

-- Retargeting tactics: Identify how brands bring users back after the first click.
+• Retargeting tactics: Identify how brands re-engage users after the first click.

 3. Break down creative elements that drive performance

-- Visual hierarchy: What the viewer sees first and how the eye moves across the ad.
+• Visual hierarchy: What the viewer sees first and how their eye moves across the ad.

-- Emotional triggers: What feeling the ad tries to create, like trust, fear of missing out, curiosity, etc.
+• Emotional triggers: The feeling the ad tries to create, such as trust, curiosity, or urgency.

-When you deconstruct these creative choices, you start to see patterns.
-That gives you a clear direction when testing your own ads.
+When you break down these elements, you’ll start to see patterns you can test in your own ads.

 Here’s what to include in your audience targeting analysis:

-- Seasonal patterns: How audience targeting shifts during holidays or campaigns.
+• Seasonal patterns: Changes in targeting during holidays or campaigns.

-- Device and location targeting: Differences between mobile and desktop ads, or region-specific strategies.
+• Device and location targeting: Mobile vs desktop, or region-specific strategies.

 5. Study budget and bidding strategy patterns